Cartoon style image of J.J. Thomson and his cathode ray tubes

 Portrait of J J thomsom working in his laboratory

 Sir John Joseph Thomson was professor of physics at Cambridge University in 1884.
 Thomson is credited with the discovery of the electron.
-The idea that atoms were not made of indestructible solid balls had been around for 30 years or so and the "idea" of electrons had been around since 1874 when G.J Stoney suggested the name to explain some observations in his work.
+The idea that atoms were not made of indestructible solid balls as suggested by Democritus had been around for 30 years or so and the "idea" of electrons had been around since 1874 when G.J Stoney suggested the name to explain some observations in his work.
 But Thomson is credited with providing proof for the existence of the electron.

 Cathode rays